stevenc49/stevenc49.github.io/_problems/isSubSequence.md

 Follow up:
 If there are lots of incoming S, say S1, S2, ... , Sk where k >= 1B, and you want to check one by one to see if T has its subsequence.
 In this scenario, how would you change your code?

-Credits:
-Special thanks to @pbrother for adding this problem and creating all test cases.